 Capability is understood but not followed by all the major teams within the organization

-most difficult edge cases are identified and effort to resolve has been estimated
+Most difficult edge cases (ones that threaten the financial well-being of the organization) are identified and effort to resolve has been estimated

 Difficult edge cases are being addressed